open/close all folders

 - Happens to Shawn in Boy Meets World when his father abandons him.
 The father comes back and promises to be a better parent, only to die soon after, so Shawn lives with Cory's family.

-- In The Secret Life of the American Teenager Grace moved in with her friend Adrian when her mother was away because she wanted freedom, rather than participating in a program her mother wanted to her to be in.
+- In The Secret Life of the American Teenager Grace moved in with her friend Adrian when her mother was away because she wanted freedom, rather than participating in a summer program her mother wanted to her to be in.
 Jack also lived with Grace's family for a time.

 - In CLANNAD, Tomoya moves in with Nagisa's family due to being estranged from his father.